-Media Advisory - Government of Canada to announce high-speed Internet funding for rural communities in Ontario
+Media advisory - Government of Canada to announce high-speed Internet funding for rural communities in Ontario

 OTTAWA, Aug.
-9, 2019 /CNW/ - The Honourable Maryam Monsef, Minister of International Development and Minister for Women and Gender Equality, on behalf of the Honourable Bernadette Jordan, Minister of Rural Economic Development, will be making a high-speed Internet funding announcement.
+15, 2019 /CNW/ - Marco Mendicino, Parliamentary Secretary to the Minister of Infrastructure and Communities, on behalf of the Honourable Bernadette Jordan, Minister of Rural Economic Development, will be making a high-speed Internet funding announcement.

 |